parikh20/CS407-managemit/README.md

 ### Meeting log

+2/10 - Sprint 1 week 2.
+In this meeting we reviewed work done in the previous week, and then discussed what each team member planned on working on for the next sprint.
+We also discussed issues we had run into on the previous sprint, design issues, and longer term planning.

 2/5 - Sprint 1 week 1.
 In this meeting we discussed what each team member planned on working on for the next week.
 We also discussed progress made in learning the tools we needed for the project.

 2/3 - Meeting to continue work on sprint 1 planning document.
 In this meeting, we finished the planning document by estimating time for each backlog item and assigning work between team members.
 We ended the meeting by submitting the completed document.